 3. Selection of Hearing Aids

-Your audiologist will advise you on the types of hearing aids that would best meet your hearing needs and give you a written quote that lists the services you may expect to pay for.
+Your approved assessor will advise you on the types of hearing aids that would best meet your hearing needs and give you a written quote that lists the services you may expect to pay for.

-You may have to pay your audiologist for other services.
+You may have to pay your approved assessor for other services.

 4. Application for Funding

-If you are eligible for hearing aids through the Hearing Aid Funding Scheme your audiologist will make an application to the Ministry of Health on your behalf.
+If you are eligible for hearing aids through the Hearing Aid Funding Scheme your approved assessor will make an application to the Ministry of Health on your behalf.

-After your audiologist gets approval for you to try hearing aids, they will fit and programme them for you and show you how to use and take care of them.
+After your approved assessor gets approval for you to try hearing aids, they will fit and programme them for you and show you how to use and take care of them.

 The standard trial period is six to eight weeks.